 The VA loan requires no down payment and provides 100% financing.
 The only other program that provides this 100% option is the USDA loan, designed to finance homes in more rural locations just outside of Mobile.
-This no down payment feature gets first-time buyers into a home without the need for saving up money for a large down payment.
+This no-down payment feature gets first-time buyers into a home without the need to save up money for a large down payment.

-Both the VA and FHA loan require less cash to close than most other mortgage programs and both have very competitive mortgage rates and are widely available.
-So, if someone has a choice to make, which one is better for the first time home buyer?
+Both the VA and FHA loans require less cash to close than most other mortgage programs and both have very competitive mortgage rates and are widely available.
+So, if someone has a choice to make, which one is better for the first-time home buyer?

 However, if someone is not eligible for the VA loan, the FHA is a solid second choice.
 Easier qualifying, low down payment and competitive interest rates.
 To learn more, please call 7 days a week, or just submit the Info Request Form found on this page.